ktcrowley/s4cmb/README.rst

 * Differential pointing between the two detectors in a pixel.
 * ... more to come!

+In addition the library provides various tools to simulate your own CMB instrument, simulate a scanning strategy, scan sky maps to produce Time-Ordered Data (map2tod), and project back the time data into sky maps (tod2map).

 Requirements
 ===============
 The pipeline is mainly written in python and it has the following dependencies (see requirements.txt):